bcrowell/stoke/README.md

 ## Installing

-You will need Python 3 and the R programming language installed.
+You will need the languages ruby and R installed.

 ## Basic use